-With SIG funding, SJI is currently supporting a Human Trafficking and the State Courts

-Collaborative (HT Collaborative).
-The HT Collaborative members include the Center for Public Policy Studies (CPPS), Center for Court Innovation (CCI), The National Judicial College (NJC), the National Association of Women Judges (NAWJ), Legal Momentum, and the National Council of Family and Juvenile Court Judges (NCJFCJ).
-The Collaborative is focused on 4 strategic priorities: 1) increasing understanding and awareness about the challenges faced by state courts in dealing with cases involving trafficking victims and their families, and traffickers; 2) developing and testing state and local approaches for assessing and addressing the impact of human trafficking victims and defendants in the state courts; 3) enhancing state and local court capacity to improve court services affected by human trafficking-related case processing demands; and 4) building effective national, state, and local partnerships for addressing the impacts of human trafficking case processing in the state courts.
+With SIG funding, SJI launched a Human Trafficking and the State Courts Collaborative (HT Collaborative).
+The HT Collaborative members include the Center for Public Policy Studies (CPPS), Center for Court Innovation (CCI), The National Judicial College (NJC), the National Association of Women Judges (NAWJ), Legal Momentum, and NCJFCJ.
+The Collaborative focused on 4 strategic priorities: 1) increasing understanding and awareness about the challenges faced by state courts in dealing with cases involving trafficking victims and their families, and traffickers; 2) developing and testing state and local approaches for assessing and addressing the impact of human trafficking victims and defendants in the state courts; 3) enhancing state and local court capacity to improve court services affected by human trafficking-related case processing demands; and 4) building effective national, state, and local partnerships for addressing the impacts of human trafficking case processing in the state courts.